Nonparametric Estimation for SDE with Sparsely Sampled Paths: an FDA Perspective: Methodology and Theory

 \subsection{Motivation and Strategy}

-It is well known that the drift and diffusion functional coefficients determine the \textit{local} behaviour of the process.
-Indeed, they can be naturally interpreted as \textit{conditional mean} and \textit{variance} of the process.
-This is particularly easy to see in the case of time-invariant stochastic differential equations, i.e.\ \eqref{eq : sde} with time-homogeneous drift and diffusion:
+It is well known that the drift and diffusion functional coefficients in \eqref{eq : SDE most general form} determine the \textit{local} behaviour of the process.
+Indeed, they can be naturally interpreted as \textit{conditional mean} and \textit{variance} of the process:

-For this reason, the standard approach to inference for (any class of) SDE, stems from estimating \textit{local} properties of the observed process.
+See \cite{fan2003time}, Equation (2).
+For this reason, the standard approach for conducting inference on (any class of) SDE relies on estimating \textit{local} properties of the observed process.
 Clearly, this can only be done directly if one has access to continuous or dense observations.
 The local perspective shared by existing methods does not adapt to sparsely observed paths, especially when there is noise.

 Our approach is \emph{global} rather than \emph{local}, and unfolds over three steps.
-In Step (1), it accumulates information by \textit{sharing information across replications by suitably pooling observations}.
-In Step (2), it connects the global features we can estimate from pooling to the local features we are targeting, by means of suitable PDE connecting the two.
-And, in Step (3) it plugs in suitable estimates of global features into the PDE of Step (2) to obtain plug-in estimators of the drift and diffusion coefficients.
+In Step (1), it connects the global features we can estimate from pooling to the local features we are targeting, by means of suitable PDE connecting the two.
+In Step (2), it accumulates information by \textit{sharing information across replications by suitably pooling observations}.
+And, in Step (3) it plugs in suitable estimates of global features into the PDE of Step (1) to obtain plug-in estimators of the drift and diffusion coefficients.
 In more detail: